Your primary source for history.

 • lascivious reflecting an inclination toward lust or lewdness

-• mulatto a general term used to refer to people of mixed race, though it specifically refers to anyone who had at least one great-grandparent who was black
+• mulatto a general term used to refer to people of mixed race, though it specifically refers to anyone who had at least one great-grandparent who was Black

 • pauper a term used mainly before the twentieth century to refer to poor or indigent people